CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-publisher-document.md

 Where `$id` should be replaced with the ID of the emailing document you want summarized.

+## Available parameters

+This method supports the **source** parameter, which indicates whether the HTML source of the document should be retrieved or not.
+By default it is set to 'true', but the method can be executed faster by setting this to 'false'.

 ## Returned fields

 The method returns a JSON object containing the following information: